 The OKC Animal Welfare Division is responsible for promoting public health and safety, for temporarily sheltering and providing humane disposition of unwanted or lost animals, and for promoting animal welfare so that pet ownership is a pleasure for owners without becoming a burden to the community of Oklahoma City.

 Untagged animals are held at the OKC Animal Shelter for three working days, not including the day the animal was brought into the shelter.
 (Holidays are not included, since the shelter is closed for viewing.)

 Tagged animals are held at the OKC Animal Shelter for five working days not including the day the animal was brought into the shelter.
 (Holidays are not included, since the shelter is closed for viewing.)
 An animal is considered as “ID’d” if it has a tag, microchip, visible tattoo, rabies tag or other identification whereby an owner may be contacted.

 Rabies vaccinations are required for all dogs, cats and ferrets.
 They must be administered under the supervision of a veterinarian licensed to practice in the State of Oklahoma.
 City ordinance states that your dog or cat must be wearing its rabies tag at all times!

 Leash laws in Oklahoma City require that dogs and puppies be on a leash or otherwise confined at all times.
 There is not a leash law for cats, however the owners of roaming cats may be cited for allowing their animals to trespass.
 Residents may borrow humane traps from the Shelter to capture nuisance animals for impoundment.

 Livestock (horses, cattle, pigs, etc.) are not allowed in the City limits unless housed on at least one acre of land and as zoning permits.

-The maximum number of animals allowed within City limits is no more than four adult cats and/or four adult dogs.
+The maximum number of animals allowed on a property within City limits is no more than four adult cats and/or four adult dogs.